deephyper/deephyper/README.md

 ## Contributions

-Find all the list of contributors on the [DeepHyper Authors](https://deephyper.github.io/aboutus) page of the Documentation.
+Find the list of contributors on the [DeepHyper Authors](https://deephyper.github.io/aboutus) page of the Documentation.

 ## Citing DeepHyper